astledsa/Vector-Indexes/index/vptree/README.md

 func main() {
 	K := 128
 	number_of_vectors_to_index := 100

-	// Initialise an empty vantage point tree vantage_point_tree := vptree.Init_VPTree()
+	vantage_point_tree := vptree.Init_VPTree()

-	// Insert 100 points in the tree.
-The first point becomes
-	// the vantage point by default.
 	for i := 0; i < number_of_vectors_to_index; i++ {
 		vantage_point_tree.Insert(randomFloat32Array(K))
 	}

-	// The search returns a priority Queue or a binary heap
-	// The Pop() function returns the top element in the list,
-	// and keeps returning the current top element whenever
-	// called
 	query := randomFloat32Array(K)
 	priorityQueue := vantage_point_tree.Search(query, 5)
 	fmt.Println(priorityQueue.Pop())